Quaerite et invenietis — "Seek and you will find"

 And the International Disaster Center, Global Change Data Lab, and Institute for Health

-Metrics released this report on 24 July 2023: "For 2022, the data is complete and shows a 98.7% reduction in the number of deaths from climate-related events over the period of the last 100 years.
-Additionally, 2022 shows a reduction of 58.8% in climate-related deaths from the year 2020."
+Metrics released this report in July 2025: "For 2024, the data shows a 98.7% reduction in the number of deaths from climate-related events over the period of the last 100 years.
+Additionally, for 2025 the data is complete and shows a reduction of 58.8% in climate-related deaths from the year 2020."

 Sources: The OFDA/CRED International Disaster Database (Centre for Research on the Epidemiology of Disasters), Université Catholique de Louvain, Brussels, Belgium; The Global Change Data Lab, a co-operative organization of University